How Professional Fundraising Coaches Improve Fundraising Skills and Outcomes

 What do you enjoy about your current role?

 I love coming in every day and getting to add value to so many nonprofits.
 It’s rewarding to work with our customers.
 We have nearly 650 nonprofits that we are coaching at any given time.
 I work directly with our coaches and hear the challenges our customers face.
-I also strategize what tools they need to achieve their goals.
+I also strategize which tools they need to achieve their goals.

 What makes you passionate about fundraising?

-Tell us about the team of coaches at Network for Good.
+Tell us about your team of coaches.

-We recently redesigned our coaching packages to make them more flexible to our base.
-We have an assessment that, honestly, is useful to everyone.
-You meet 1:1 for an hour with a coach to test drive the coaching experience and talk to an expert about any challenge with individual giving that you may have right now.
-We also have a fundraising accelerator as a new product designed specifically with new customers in mind.
-This is designed to complement a nonprofit’s learning of how to use their fundraising software.
+We also have a fundraising accelerator designed specifically with new customers in mind.
+This is designed to complement a nonprofit’s learning of how to use its fundraising software.
 Our coach works with you on how to use an email template and what content to put in that email.
 We will also talk to you about benchmarks so you’re not shooting from the hip.
 It’s meant to support you in your first 90 days.

-Why should a new fundraiser consider getting a Personal Fundraising Coach (PFC)?
+Why should a new fundraiser consider getting a personal fundraising coach (PFC)?

 Coaching can be an added value for fundraisers at all levels.
 The qualifier is whether the individual believes that they can take their fundraising to the next level—and they are willing to do the work.
-If they do, we can help get them there.
-We can help a new fundraiser understand how to fundraise and we can help veteran fundraisers amplify what they are doing and create a plan to make them even more successful.
+If they are, we can help get them there.
+We can help a new fundraiser understand how to fundraise, and we can help veteran fundraisers amplify what they are doing and create a plan to make them even more successful.

 How are nonprofits paired up with coaches?